leweymelchor/Book-Review/README.md

 # Book-Review

 ## Description:
 A basic web page to add reviews to books.
+The main page is a list view of all books with details about the books and ratings.
+The detail page will show you similar information to the main page but specifics about the book, and also show the books reviews.
+Lastly, the create page will allow you to create your own review for a book.

 ## Project Goals:
-learn to work with HTML and CSS to build a simple book review web page.
+Learn to work with HTML and CSS to build a simple book review web page.
+I aim to learn a little about styling a page with css, and creating html forms.

 - I utilized HTML's the fundamental five to neatly code html files keeping focus on proper formatting
-    - <!DOCTYPE html>
+    - `<!DOCTYPE html>`
-    - html
+    - `html`
-    - head
+    - `head`
-    - title
+    - `title`
-    - body
+    - `body`

 - I used my knowledge of css selectors to style multiple html documents at once
     - class .